cbonoz/chainfa22/README.md

 Blockfreight should now be running on port 3000.

+<b>Note this project is currently a prototype and would require additional work to be production ready on Polygon mainnet.</b>

 ### Potential future work
 * Add subscription costs for creating different record types, auditing, and organization permissioning.